warmcat/libwebsockets/minimal-examples/secure-streams/minimal-secure-streams/README.md

--p| Run as proxy server for clients to connect to over unix domain socket --force-portal|Force the SS Captive Portal Detection to feel it's behind a portal --force-no-internet|Force the SS Captive Portal Detection to feel it can't reach the internet
+-p| Run as proxy server for clients to connect to over unix domain socket --force-portal|Force the SS Captive Portal Detection to feel it's behind a portal --force-no-internet|Force the SS Captive Portal Detection to feel it can't reach the internet --blob|Download a 50MiB blob from warmact.com, using flow control at the proxy

 ```
 [2019/08/12 07:16:11:0045] USR: LWS minimal secure streams [-d<verbosity>] [-f]